sassoftware/quickstart-sas-viya-gcp/README.md

 |WebIngressLocation|Specifies the CIDR address range for machines that can access the SAS Viya HTTP(S) server.

 <a name=zipfilepath></a>
-### Path to SAS License Zip File
+### Path to SAS License ZIP File
-The DeploymentDataLocation parameter refers to the path to the SAS license zip file that was included with the Software Order Email (SOE), and subsequently uploaded to a storage bucket.
+The DeploymentDataLocation parameter refers to the path to the SAS license ZIP file that was included with the Software Order Email (SOE), and subsequently uploaded to a storage bucket.
 You need the name of the bucket as well as any embedded folders (if any) to construct the path to the SAS license ZIP file.
 The path consists of the following:
 ```
 gs://<bucket_name>/<path>/<license_file>.zip